CUAnschutzBDC/code_club_murder_mystery/README.md

 Open the file [exercises/exercise21_ggplot1.R](https://github.com/CUAnschutzBDC/code_club_murder_mystery/blob/main/exercises/exercise21_ggplot1.R) and run the code.
 An error will show up.
 Work through this error.

-## Exercise 22 The circular snake
+## Exercise 22 The missing input snake
-This exercise uses snakemake.
+This exercise uses `snakemake``.
 Make your own directory locally or on Alpine.
-Make sure you have snakemake installed.
+Make sure you have `snakemake` installed.

 ```
 conda install bioconda::snakemake